 Need to clone an old computer to a new one?

-As computers become slower and technology improves it’s quite normal to replace your old computer with a newer fast one.
+As computers become slower and technology improved, it’s quite normal to replace your old computer with a newer fast one.
 What can you do if you want to use the old systems settings, applications, and data on your new computer?

-Software to clone one PC to another
+Software to clone one computer to another computer

-If you clone the disk, the cloning process will also include all of the hardware information of the original drive.
-If the new computer has the same hard or at a minimum the same CPU, then you will be able to boot the new system from the cloned drive without any extra steps.
+First, If you clone the disk, the cloning process will also include all of the hardware information of the original drive.
+If the new computer has the same hardware or at a minimum the same CPU, then you will be able to boot the new system from the cloned drive without any extra steps.

 AOMEI Backupper supports Windows 10, Windows 8.1/8, and Windows 7 as well as the corresponding versions of Windows Server.
 For Windows 7, 8, and 10, you need to download AOMEI Backupper Professional Edition, for Windows Server 2008, 2012, and 2016 and related R2 versions, you need will need to use AOMEI Backupper Server Edition.